What We Do

 We are an Alpine Ski Racing team, competing against other teams in our league and if we're lucky (and good), we get a chance to race against other teams from around the state during the state high school ski racing championships.
 We also train together as a team - both off the hill dryland training and on the snow training before and during the season.
 We generally race on Saturdays beginning in January, and train on a few selected Sundays as well.
 Our season begins with our annual ski swap that raises money for the team and ends with a team gathering celebrating our accomplishments at the end of the year.
 Here's a quick chronological summary of team activities:

 Dryland (conditioning) training.
-The team trains two to three times a week during November and early December.
+The team trains two to three times a week during Mid-October to early December.
 Dryland training promotes fitness and conditioning, agility and discipline.
 At the same time, the coaches lead racers in a variety of fun training activities that are also designed to help racers get to know one another and build a sense of teamwork and team spirit.
 Activities include running, ultimate frisbee, soccer, ice skating and other fitness activities.

 On-slope training.
 Typically starting in early December, we begin training on the snow on Mt.
 Hood, starting out with basic skills drills and moving on to running practice race courses.
 Training continues during the racing season, with weekly evening trips to Mt.
 Hood, in January and February.

 Training weekends.
 We usually have three training weekends a year, one each in December, January and February.
 These include a combination of race training, free skiing, watching videos of the racers and a chance for racers to get to know each other better.
-Our overnight stays are cancelled for the 2021-22 season due to COVID risks, but we will still be skiing on weekends.

 Celebrations.
 We get together to celebrate our accomplishments with a League BBQ and Awards ceremony on the mountain and a team potluck back in town each March.